DOCA SNAP-4 Service Guide

 export SPDK_XLIO_PATH="/usr/lib/libxlio.so"

-NVMe/TCP XLIO requires a BlueField Arm OS hugepage size of 4G (i.e., 2G more hugepages than non-XLIO).
+NVMe/TCP XLIO requires a BlueField Arm OS hugepage size of 4Gi.
 For information on configuring the hugepages, refer to sections "Step 1: Allocate Hugepages" and "Adjusting YAML Configuration".

 At high scale, it is required to use the global variable